-One difference is the OBD2 Data Stream is not live there is a delay in displayed results.
-This is not something that will affect most diagnosis.
+One difference is the OBD2 Data Stream is not live.
+There's a delay in displayed results.
+This isn't something that changes most diagnosis.
 The 3160 also has all 10 diagnostic modes.
+The 3150 does not.
 Again this is something I don't really use.
 Note that service mode 8 is for evaporation emissions control.
 This is handy for resolving the gas cap code.
 Finally the 3150 does not have a back light for the screen display.

-If you will not miss these things go for the cheaper one.
-Before you invest in this full-featured automotive diagnostic scanner think about if you will use these advanced features.
-Check the application chart to make sure the family cars are on it.
-Finally take advantage of the auto scanner reviews from other do it yourself car people and see what they think about the 3160B.
+If you will not miss these things, go for the cheaper one.
+Before you invest in this full-featured automotive diagnostic scanner, think about if you'll use these advanced features.
+Also check the application chart to make sure the family cars are on it.
+Finally, take advantage of the auto scanner reviews from other do it yourself car people and see what they think about the 3160B.

 What I like about all 3 of these models is they can connect to many OBD I vehicles from 1984 to 1996.
 It also scans generic and manufacturer specific codes on vehicles from 1996 to present day using OBD II.
 This gives you a lot of coverage.